RobertXii/BaF-Error-Signal-Simulation/README.md

 # Stark Interference Simulation for BaF Molecules

-This repository contains simulation code and logs related to studying systematic error signals (W) in Stark interference measurements using BaF molecules.
+This repository contains simulation code and logs related to studying systematic error signals (W) in Stark interference measurements using <sup>138</sup>BaF molecules.
 The project investigates why a linear relationship arises between the extracted W signal and the product of laser detuning and non-reversing (NR) electric field strength.

 ## Motivation